uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 Unload the compiler, deprecated in OpenCL 1.2.
 This is a hint from the application and does not guarantee that the compiler will actually be unloaded by the implementation.
-As this is just a hint ComputeAorta ignores it.
+As this is just a hint oneAPI Construction Kit ignores it.

 Replaced by [`clUnloadPlatformCompiler`][clUnloadPlatformCompiler].